rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 Digital certificates are verified using a chain of trust.
 The trust anchor for the digital certificate is the root certificate authority (CA).
 Your browser ships with a couple of predefined CA's that you could use to issue a client certificate.
 However, it would be tedious to manually request a client certificate every you want a node to join the cluster (or the certificate for the node expires).
 It becomes really annoying when every new SQL client needs a certificate.
 To automate this process there are two options:

 **The cockroach cert command** can be used to create a chain of trust.
-You could you the openssl command to generate all the client certificates.
-In practice it's a lot easier to use the cockroach cert create-ca, cockroach cert create-node and cockroach cert create-client commands to automate this process.
+You could use openssl to generate all the client certificates.
+In practice it's a lot easier to use the <span style="color: #9e9e9e">cockroach cert create-ca</span>, <span style="color: #9e9e9e">cockroach cert create-node</span> and <span style="color: #9e9e9e">cockroach cert create-client</span> commands to automate this process.
 These commands provide the properties on the certificates that are required by a cockroach cluster to authenticate.
 All of these commands require you to have the CA certificate and private key present when issuing a certificate.
 In general it is not considered a good practice moving the private key of the CA around your infrastructure.

 **Use an existing CA** if your company already has one.
 Digital certificates are signed with a private key.
 When using an existing CA, the third party or system is responsible for safely storing the private key to issue the digital certificates.
 When you want a new client to access the CRDB cluster, you should create a certificate with the correct properties and send a Certificate Signing Request (CSR) to the existing CA. The existing CA should respond with a digitally signed client certificate that can be used for authentication.